HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 Security best practices, including transaction authorization, are generally out of scope for this IG; however implementers also **SHALL NOT** allow patients to request a match directly.
 A trusted system may request a match on a patient’s behalf and use it to inform the patient, especially to:

-- Recognize that the patient already has an account (when a record represents an account)
+- Recognize that the patient already has an account (when a record represents an account) and allow them authenticate when the credentials are sufficiently strong (IAL1.8/AAL2) and the patient can be matched based on best-practice matching
 - Recognize that a patient may have multiple identities within the system, leading to a fragmented medical record
 - Recognize that a patient’s identity might have spurious records from other people mixed in
 - Help remediate these situations without exposing PHI/PII